 The thyroid, adrenals, and ovaries work together to function properly and produce hormones in the right amounts to keep the body running optimally.
-If one system topples, the other two are affected.
+If one system topples, it takes the other two with it.
 This intercommunication among all these glands is known as the Ovary Adrenal Thyroid Axis or OAT for short.

 9 Ways to Revive Your Libido with Hypothyroidism